-A denial of service attack is carried by flooding the device with traffic overload.
+A denial of service attack is carried out by flooding the device with traffic overload.
 This will cause service degradation by consuming device resources and bandwidth, which will then affect device provisioning and management.
-The device will be unable to process any legitimate request, as it will be occupied with the malicious traffic.
+The device will be unable to process any legitimate request, as it will be occupied with malicious traffic.
 This attack could also be distributed denial of service (DDoS), which is harder to mitigate.

 Internet of Things Attacks

 IoT brings forward new challenges for service providers to mitigate.
 These include: